section-engineering-education/engineering-education/content/articles/css-supports-query/index.md

 - We took the `position: sticky` rule as an example and saw how it breaks in Firefox 22.
 - We used the `@supports` feature query to fix this problem and made it work in Firefox 22.

 By using the `@supports` feature query, web developers can ensure can reach a wider audience and ensure that websites work flawlessly with older browsers.
+For the finished code used in this article, visit [this link](https://glitch.com/edit/#!/surf-utopian-antelope).

 ### Further Reading